MateoFullP4/Qplex-perso/README.md

 # Qplex-perso

-This repository compile the codes used to interact with hardware in Qplex project.
-It ranges from interfacing PID to setup remote monitoring for pressure gauges.
+This repository compiles the code used to interact with hardware in the Qplex project.
+It ranges from PID interfacing to setting up remote monitoring for pressure gauges.

 ---

 ## Documentation

-To facilitate the understanding of the codes, I uploaded the **.pdf manuals** of the hardware used in Qplex in this folder (PID, pressure gauge...).
+To facilitate understanding, the **PDF manuals** of the hardware used in Qplex (PID, pressure gauge, etc.) are included in this repository.

+---

-## PID
+# PID

-### 1 - pid_monitoring.py
+## 1 - `pid_monitoring.py`

-This code is designed to print different values of the PID when ran. \
+This script prints various PID values when run.
-It **does not include a loop** and therefore only return the values once when executed. \
+It **does not include a loop** and therefore returns the values only once per execution.

-This **code's only purpose is to test the hardware connection** and parameters (baudrate, port number...) for the other files in this folder.
+Its sole purpose is to **test hardware communication and connection parameters** (baud rate, port number, etc.) before running the other scripts in this folder.

+---

-### 2 - set_ramp.py
+## 2 - `set_ramp.py`

-This code is designed to **set a ramp** on an Omega CN7800 auto-heater.
+This script sets a ramp on an **Omega CN7800 auto-heater**.

-The parameters of the set ramp are the following :
+The configurable parameters are:
 - Total number of steps
-- Final temperature to reach
+- Final temperature
-- Time between each step
+- Time interval between each step

-This code gives a nice idea of how ramps work, but **does not handle** overwriting already existing ramps, logs, or any other form of monitoring.
+This implementation demonstrates how ramps operate but **does not handle**:
+- Overwriting existing ramps
+- Logging
+- Monitoring

+---

-### 3 - streamlit_config.py
+## 3 - `streamlit_config.py`

-This code is designed to set up an ergonomic interface to communicate with a CN7800 Omega PID, using Streamlit. \
+This script provides an ergonomic interface to communicate with a **CN7800 Omega PID** using **Streamlit**.

-An **already existing and more complete documentation** can be found on the internet page that is created when the code is executed.
+A more detailed and complete documentation is available directly from the web interface generated when the application is launched.

+---

-## Test_Pressure_Gauge
+# Test_Pressure_Gauge

-### 1 - mock_values.py
+## 1 - `mock_values.py`

-This program **simulates communication** with a Graphix controller and exposes a **fake pressure measurement** through an HTTP server in Prometheus text exposition format.
+This program **simulates communication** with a Graphix controller and exposes a **fake pressure measurement** through an HTTP server using the Prometheus text exposition format.

-\
-It is intended for **development, testing, and validation** of:
+It is intended for development, testing, and validation of:

 - Prometheus scraping
 - Network configuration
 - Metric formatting
 - Application logic

-No real RS232 communication is performed in this file.
+No real RS232 communication is performed.
 The pressure value is randomly generated to mimic a real sensor.

+---

-### 2 - test_pressure_reading.py
+## 2 - `test_pressure_reading.py`

-This code serves as a **quick connection test** with the Graphix One controller to **check for hardware issues**. \
+This script serves as a **quick connection test** for the Graphix One controller.

-When executed, the test asks for the current pressure value (in Pascals), then parse the response to extract the float value and then prints it. \
+When executed, it:
+1. Requests the current pressure value (in Pascals)
+2. Parses the controller response
+3. Extracts and prints the floating-point value

+⚠ **Note:**
-**Beware** : The parsing part may vary depending on the model of the pressure gauge.
-For reference, the parsing function used in `../wiznet/main.py` is different and handles scientific expression better.
+The parsing logic may vary depending on the pressure gauge model.
+For reference, the parsing function used in `../wiznet/main.py` is more robust and better handles scientific notation.

+---

-### 3 - test_prometheus_client.py
+## 3 - `test_prometheus_client.py`

-This code is designed to access and read the pressure value given by a Graphix One controller. \
+This script reads the pressure value from a Graphix One controller.

-This code was used as a first try to **setup and relay data to a Prometheus server.** \
+It was initially developed to **test Prometheus integration**.

-A more developped version (compatible with MicroPython) can be found in `../wiznet/main.py`. \
+A more developed and MicroPython-compatible version is available in `../wiznet/main.py`.

-\
-**Beware**: This code **does not setup a local server through ethernet**, and that it can not be downloaded as such on a W5500-EVB-pico and only serves as a draft.
+⚠ **Limitations:**
+- Does not set up a local Ethernet server
+- Cannot be directly deployed on a W5500-EVB-Pico
+- Serves as a development draft only

+---

-## Wiznet
+# Wiznet

-### 1 - config.py
+## 1 - `config.py`

-This file centralizes **all configuration parameters** used by `./main.py`. \
+Centralizes **all configuration parameters** used by `main.py`.

-The configuration **includes**:
+Includes:

 - Global application settings (scrape interval, HTTP port, metric labels)
 - UART parameters for communication with the Graphix controller
-- SPI and Ethernet parameters for the W5500 network interface
+- SPI and Ethernet configuration for the W5500 interface
-- Protocol constants used by the Graphix RS232 communication
+- Protocol constants for Graphix RS232 communication

+---

-### 2 - main.py
+## 2 - `main.py`

-This program is intended to run on a **W5500-EVB-Pico board**, using **MicroPython**. \
+Designed to run on a **W5500-EVB-Pico board** using **MicroPython**.

-This code allows the W5500-EVB-Pico to:
+It allows the board to:

-- Read pressure data from a Graphix One controller over RS232 (UART)
+- Read pressure data from a Graphix One controller via RS232 (UART)
-- Expose the measurements through an Ethernet-based HTTP server
+- Expose measurements through an Ethernet-based HTTP server
-- Serve the data in Prometheus text exposition format
+- Serve metrics in Prometheus text exposition format

+---

-### 3 - FLASHING_GUIDE.md
+## 3 - `FLASHING_GUIDE.md`

+Explains how to:

+- Flash MicroPython
+- Deploy project files
-This guide explains how to flash MicroPython and deploy the project files onto a **W5500-EVB-Pico** (Raspberry Pi Pico + Wiznet W5500 Ethernet).
+- Configure the W5500-EVB-Pico (Raspberry Pi Pico + Wiznet W5500 Ethernet module)